TheMaverickProgrammer/C-Python-Like-Class-Member-Decorators/README.md

 Ideally I wanted to use an implicit conversion operator to return `f` and avoid using an explicit star operator `operator*()`.
 However the compiler struggled to deduce my intentions.
 I can be satisfied with the fact that the star operator offers some readability.

 There's more that can be explored with this concept.
-It has opened my eyes to new possibilities with C++ and I hope it has done the same for you too.
+This 2nd installment to the original challenge has opened my eyes to new possibilities with C++ and I hope it has done the same for you too.

-Thank you for reading.
+Thank you for reading